content-left-bg.png

 A process for checking for damage for all equipment used in the activity must be established and employed.

-Ensure spikes, if worn, are no longer than 9mm (synthetic surface) or 12mm (grass surface) per the Little Athletics competition handbook.
+Ensure spikes, if worn, are no longer than 9mm (synthetic surface) or 12mm (grass surface) per Little Athletics competition rules and regulations.
 Follow venue requirements, if available.

 Common hazards and controls